PEAK official header art with colorful climbers hanging from a steep mountain face.

 • enough teamwork to make bad coordination memorable

 That is why this query overlaps with games like Content Warning and best games for Discord night, but it is not identical to either one.
+The real intent is usually “give me more games where the climb, the collapse, and the recovery are the whole joke.”

 7 games like PEAK